Adaptive Conformal Inference Under Distribution Shift: Appendix

 \end{lemma} The proof of this result is straightforward and can be found in Section \ref{sec:technical_lemmas}.

 \begin{lemma} For any $\lambda \in \mmr$ and $t \in \mmn$ we have that

 \end{lemma} \begin{proof} By conditioning on $\alpha_1$ and $A_1,\dots,A_t$ on both the left and right-hand side of (\ref{eq:inductive_statement}) we may view these quantities as fixed.
-For ease of notation in the calculations that follow we do note denote this conditioning explicitly, but it should be understood that $\alpha_1$ and $A_1,\dots,A_t$ are fixed.
+Thus, while for readability we do not denote this conditioning explicitly, the following calculations should be read as conditional on $\alpha_1$ and $A_1,\dots,A_t$.
 Then,